 Tissue Test: Biopsy Fundamentals and How to Prepare for One

 A biopsy is also known as a human tissue test.
 Simply put, a sample of your body’s tissue will be taken for tests and close examination.
 Just the sound of that can be a bit alarming.
-Your doctor is going to remove living tissues from your body after all and that sounds something really serious.
+Your doctor is going to remove living tissues from your body after all and that sounds like something really serious.

 Malignant Hyperthermia: A Danger of General Anesthesia